Chemex Coffee Brewing Guide - Background and Tutorial

-If you showed up to this tutorial bearing a bag of pre-ground nonsense, you

-	turn you butt around and head back to that grocery store.
-We’re doing this
+If you showed up to this tutorial bearing a bag of pre-ground nonsense, you turn you butt around and head back to your local roaster (or grocery store).
+We’re doing this right.

-	right.

-	If you’re really not sure what type of roast you’ll like best, you can take

-	a look at this guide right here (written by yours truly) to help make your
+If you’re really not sure what type of roast you’ll like best, you can take a look at this guide right here (written by yours truly) to help make your decision.

-	decision.

 Conical Burr Grinder